 A pseudo doppler RDF is relatively simple and uses a standard amateur grade narrow band FM receiver.

-A pseudo doppler RDF needs a more or less constant signal WITHIN ITS BANDWITH to perform properly.
+A pseudo doppler RDF needs a more or less constant signal WITHIN ITS BANDWIDTH to perform properly.

-SSB and WBFM (radio broadcast) are difficult, wide digital signals and noise are simply impossible.
+WBFM (radio broadcast) is difficult, wide digital signals and noise are simply impossible.

 Generally, the mean accuracy of a 4 antenna pseudo doppler will be within +/- 5 degrees in good operating conditions.